hsuenaga/xtcpshow/README.md

 ### launch the application

 Simply launch the application from Dock, Finder, etc. The application doen't need administrator priviledge on starting.
+The priviledge escalation proccess will be done when you press 'start' button later.

 ### select your network interface